enso-org/enso/docs/libraries/editions.md

   [Library Resolution](#library-resolution) for details); if it is not set, it defaults to false.

-Every field is optional, but an Edition file to be valid must specify at least the engine version to be used (either by specifying it directly or extending another edition that specifies it).
+Every field is optional, but for an Edition file to be valid it must specify at least the engine version to be used (either by specifying it directly or extending another edition that specifies it).

 ### Repositories